mareklowy/RunKureRun-unity/readme.md

 ### Specials

 Bomb: Sent flying in front of player.
-Destroys first asteroid it hits.
+Destroys the first asteroid it hits.
 Mine: Planted behind the player.
 When stepped on by opponent, it stops his movement for one second.

 ## Controls